vmolab/solx/docs/src/03-standard-json.md

 ## Output JSON

-The output JSON contains all artifacts produced by **solx**.
+The output JSON contains all artifacts produced by **solx** and **solc** together.
 The example below serves as the specification of the output JSON format.

 ```javascript
 {